1988 - Forbidden Evil.

 March 30, 1990 - 2020: 30 years of: Twisted Into Form.

-Gone, well almost, was the worn-out Satan-element and free-violence in thrashmetal.
-A new breed had taken over the scene: Young, street-styled and over-talented musicians were now the new kids on the block.
+Gone, well almost, the worn-out Satan-element and free-violence in thrashmetal.
+A new breed had taken over: young, street-styled and over-talented musicians were now the new kids on the block.
 The 1989-90 class of "intelligent thrashmetal" was in full motion.
-Classic releases by CORONER, VOÏVOD and ANNIHILATOR were embracing this new-found sound and new-found positive vibe amongst the metal-scene.
-And the cream arose to the top with the new "and hypothetical other" Big Four; DEATH ANGEL, SACRED REICH, SUICIDAL TENDENCIES and yours truly: FORBIDDEN !
+Classic releases by CORONER, VOIVOD and ANNIHILATOR were embracing this new-found sound and new-found positive vibe amongst the scene.

-After the release of their 1988 debut, the explosive Forbidden Evil LP, their previous moniker, the San-Franciscan were now more matured, more focused, yet still performing lethal thrashmetal.
+After their 1988 explosive Forbidden Evil debut LP, their previous moniker, the San-Franciscan were now more matured, more focused, yet still performing lethal thrash.
 American muscle-metal topped with a British-type powermetal frontman, this band is fail-proof !